-Wet paint is the traditional (although technologized) process of applying a liquid paint to a metal product for finishing.
+Wet paint is the traditional (although technologized) process of applying liquid paint to a metal product for finishing.
 Most sheet metal fabrication processes will use a spray, pump, or pressurized vessel to deliver the wet paint evenly.
 Plating is the process by which metal is deposited on a conductive surface.
 (Think of how jewelry can be gold-plated.)
 Plating can be used for many purposes: decoration, corrosion inhibition, improve wearability, harden, reduce friction, or improve paint adhesion.

 The Process –

 The process of wet painting is accomplished by thoroughly cleaning a metal object before wet-blasting liquid paint to an even thickness of approximately 15-20 micrometers.
 The wet paint is applied until the product is evenly coated with the desired thickness of paint.
 The process of plating can be quite complicated and depends on the desired metal for plating and sought effect.
-Typically an item is covered with a desired metal and some combination of heat and pressure are applied to fuse them—although vapors, vacuums, and liquids can also be used as adequate substitutes to the heat or pressure of traditional plating processes.
+Typically an item is covered with the desired metal and some combination of heat and pressure are applied to fuse them—although vapors, vacuums, and liquids can also be used as adequate substitutes to the heat or pressure of traditional plating processes.

 The Benefits –

-The benefits of wet paint and plating are quite complimentary to powder coating.
+The benefits of wet paint and plating are quite complementary to powder coating.
 First, wet paint is ideal for products which cannot be heated for powder coating because wet paint does not require an oven for finishing.
 Second, wet paint can produce a wider range of colors than powder coating so more custom color work could require spray painting and plating.
 Third, wet paint and plating can produce a much thinner finish than powder coating.
 Products which demand a thin finish can benefit greatly from wet paint.
-Finally, wet paint is a much more economic finishing process, particularly for smaller jobs.
+Finally, wet paint is a much more economical finishing process, particularly for smaller jobs.